tmtsoftware/csw/docs/src/main/commons/apps.md

            [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html) and
            [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/index.html)) is used to aggregate logs generated from TMT applications (Scala/Java/Python/C++/C) and
 CSW services (mentioned in the previous section).
 For development purposes, [Docker compose](https://docs.docker.com/compose/) is used.
 Hence, make sure that latest
 Docker setup is installed and running before starting the Elastic stack.
-To know more about how Elastic stack works please refer @ref[Logging Aggregator](logging_aggregator.md).
+To know more about how Elastic stack works please refer to @ref[Logging Aggregator](logging_aggregator.md).

-For host setup follow the below given steps:
+For the host setup, follow the below given steps:

 * Install [Docker](https://www.docker.com/community-edition#/download) version **18.09+**
 * Install [Docker Compose](https://docs.docker.com/compose/install/) version **1.24.0+**

-On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.
+On distributions which have SELinux enabled out-of-the-box, you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.
 For example, on Redhat and CentOS, the following will apply the proper context:

 ```console
 $ chcon -R system_u:object_r:admin_home_t:s0 docker-elk/
 ```
-To know more about running Docker for Mac please refer this [link](https://docs.docker.com/v17.12/docker-for-mac/).
+To know more about running Docker for Mac please refer to this [link](https://docs.docker.com/v17.12/docker-for-mac/).
 For Windows, ensure that the
 "Shared Drives" feature is enabled for the `C:` drive (Docker for Windows > Settings > Shared Drives).
 See [Configuring Docker for Windows Shared Drives](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) (MSDN Blog).

-Assuming that the developer has downloaded `csw-apps-<some-version>.zip` from [csw releases](https://github.com/tmtsoftware/csw/releases) and unzipped it, there are four folders, as follows, in `csw-apps-<some-version>`
+Assuming that the developer has downloaded `csw-apps-<some-version>.zip` from [csw releases](https://github.com/tmtsoftware/csw/releases) and unzipped it, there are four folders, as follows, in `csw-apps-<some-version>`:

 * bin
 * lib